114 and 118 Sprice Street

 Hi, Sprice Street is a cull de sac and a very narrow street with no sidewalks.
 How is the city planning to regulate traffic and street accessibility during the time of construction?
 Any larger construction trucks, excavator etc. will block the entire local traffic, the narrow street does not have the capacity to provide space for street parking and construction vehicles at the same time.
 The Queen Elizabeth Elementary School is located at the end of Sprice Street, parents use Sprice Street to park their cars to drop off and pick up their children on school days.
 During these times approx. 20 cars are parked on the street with no space for additional trucks or additional vehicles.
 Both sides of Sprice Street have trenches; cars have slipped into the trenches in the past, due to the narrow road condition.
 Scenario: Multiple Garbage bins are placed directly on the street on both sides, combined with parked cars from parents, general resident parking and traffic, garbage trucks, how are the construction vehicles going to maneuver the existing road conditions, without blocking access to the school or for residents?
 Emergency vehicles have no means of access either.

-Julia asked about 1 year ago
+Julia asked over 1 year ago

 Thank you for taking the time to send us your feedback on the 114 and 118 Sprice Street application.
 Any street usage associated with the construction of this project that will impact the movement of vehicles, pedestrians, or cyclists would require a Traffic Management Plan (TMP).
 A Street Occupancy Permit allowing usage of any street right of way during construction would not be issued until the Transportation Management Plan has been approved by the City's Engineering Department.